davidrthorn/cross_reference/README.md

 ## Usage
 ### What does Cross Reference do?

 At its core, Cross Reference does two things: 1) automatically numbers and styles labels for equations, figures and tables; 2) updates in-text references accordingly.
-This means that if you add elements, delete them, or change their order, you don't have to go through the text manually changing all references to those elements.
+This means that if you add elements, delete them, or change their order, you don't have to go through the text manually relabelling them and changing all references accordingly.

 ### What are labels and references?